TriviaOn this page

 Trains with no commercial halts en route

-[6/08] The Sampoorna Kranti Exp. between New Delhi and Patna has no commercial halts.
-The Shramshakti Exp. between New Delhi and Kanpur has no commercial (or technical) halt in its 435km journey.
+Until recently, the 12451/52 Shram Shakti Express between Kanpur and New Delhi (440Km) ran with no stops, but it now halts at the suburb of Pankidham, 10km before Kanpur.
+When introduced the Sampoorna Kranti Exp. between New Delhi and Patna had no commercial halts.
 Some other trains that had no commercial halts when introduced are - Howrah Rajdhani, Bombay Rajdhani, Pragati Exp.
 (Dn. only), Pune Shatabdi.

 Non-stop express trains (historical)

 There were very few non-stop scheduled express trains (i.e., no technical or other halts, and not short-distance ordinary passenger trains).
-The Chandigarh Shatabdi used to travel non-stop from New Delhi to Chandigarh, but now has halts at Panipat, Kurukshetra, and Ambala Cant.
-The New Delhi - Kanpur Shatabdi used to travel non-stop but it has since been extended till Lucknow and halts at Aligarh.
+The Chandigarh Shatabdi used to travel non-stop from New Delhi to Chandigarh, but now has many halts.
+The New Delhi - Kanpur Shatabdi used to travel non-stop but it has since been extended to Lucknow and halts at a few stations.

-The Tipu Express ran non-stop between Bangalore and Mysore, but now has a commercial halt at Mandya and another technical halt as well.
+The Tipu Express ran non-stop between Bangalore and Mysore, but now has a commercial halts.
 The MG version of this train, before gauge conversion of the route, also ran non-stop until the 1970s.
 Among ordinary passenger and local trains, there are a couple of Kurla - Dadar fast locals in the evening that leave Kurla car shed and run non-stop till Dadar; they usually have a few passengers in each coach.
 Short-distance shuttles such as Badnera-Amravati run non-stop between their end-points; there are several such examples.